 Today, AND has an annual budget of \$3 million and 28 staff.
 AND's training staff of 6 train 14 to 15 trainees in each 13-week training cycle in carpentry, woodworking, and construction-related skills.
 AND offers 4 training cycles per year at two sites, training a total of 100 to 150 trainees each year.
-Key features of the training include hands-on learning; work in a business setting; responsibility for work on projects for which there are actual customers; a supportive environment, with supportive services; open-entry/open-exit training.
+Key features of the training include hands-on learning; work in a business setting; responsibility for work on projects for which there are actual customers; a supportive environment, with supportive services; openentry/open-exit training; peer-to-peer mentoring; and the option of continued job and counseling assistance after training.
 Trainees receive small stipends every week of about \$50 to \$75 to help them with transportation and other training-related costs, such as industry-related tools and clothing.
 Graduates who take transitional jobs with the Bay Area Construction Sector Intervention Collaboration (BASIC) receive one year of paid union dues.